-As the Sunday school classes made their Christmas presentations this year, like many adults in the audience, I sat back smiling and taking it all in.
+As the Sunday school classes made their presentations this year, like many adults who were in attendance, I sat back smiling and taking it all in.
 Once I was even moved to tears.
 Our theme this year was WISE MEN STILL SEEK HIM from Matthew 2:1-12.
 After the fourth or fifth presentation, I noticed a reoccurring theme developing.
 Sort of theme within the theme.
 It was WORSHIP.
-After seeing His star - the proof that the King of the Jews had been born - the wise men followed it from the East all the way to Jerusalem, with one intention in mind: to worship Him.
+After seeing “His star” - the proof that the King of the Jews had been born, wise men followed it from the East all the way to Jerusalem, with one intention only: to worship Him.

-When the wise men arrived at the house where Jesus was, “When they saw the young child with his mother, they fell down and worshipped Him.
-Then, after opening their treasure chests, they presented gifts to Him”.
+When the wise men arrived in Jerusalem and stood before King Herod, they said, “We have come to worship Him.”
+When they arrived at the house where Jesus was, the bible says, “When they saw the young child, they fell down and worshipped Him”.
+The next verse begins, “Then, after opening their treasure chests, they presented gifts to Him.”

 Although they did bring precious, costly gifts with them to present to the King, their first thought was to present themselves in worship Him.
 They followed the star from the East, through Jerusalem, all the way to Bethlehem for one purpose: to worship Him.
 Not to receive a blessing.
 Not for fortune or fame.
 Not for healing, long life, wisdom, or favor.
 But just to worship Him.